Network model for periodically strained graphene: Introduction

 In this work, we analyze the scattering network appropriate for periodically strained graphene with zero total flux per valley.
 We find that the network model captures many attributes of the spectral structure obtained from the valley-projected Hamiltonian.

 This paper is organized as follows.
 In Section \ref{sec:cont}, we introduce our model for the periodic pseudomagnetic field in graphene and calculate the resulting band structure with a valley-projected continuum theory.
 We then argue that the low-energy physics can be understood in terms of an effective chiral kagome network.
 The phenomenological network model is developed in Section \ref{sec:network} where we discuss its phase diagram and corroborate our results by finite-width ribbon calculations.
-Finally, in Section \ref{sec:disc}, we demonstrate that the network model can qualitatively reproduce the bulk low-energy physics of graphene subjected to a periodic strain field and highlight its limitations in describing boundary physics.
+Finally, in Section \ref{sec:disc}, we show that the network model can qualitatively reproduce the bulk low-energy physics of graphene subjected to a periodic strain field and highlight its limitations.